Alic3C/Cyber-FastTrack-Spring-2021/README.md

 This CTF was run for both [Cyber FastTrack](https://cyber-fasttrack.org/) and [National Cyber Scholarship](https://www.nationalcyberscholarship.org/) at the same time.
 Although these writeups were primarily made for Cyber FastTrack, they should also be valid for the National Cyber Scholarship competition.

+> Want to play more and steal all of our flags?
+Join the **National Cyber Scholarship Competition - Practice Arena** with [Tomahawque event code](https://www.tomahawque.com/join-event) `frail-tub`, open until May 31, 2021.

 ## Registration
 * Register on [Cyber FastTrack's website](https://cyber-fasttrack.org/) to receive an email from the Capture-the-Flag platform, SANS Tomahawque.
 You’ll need to register with them to be able to play if you haven't used this platform before.